-Lynton Talbot is an independent curator based in London, working collaboratively with artists to produce text, exhibitions and platforms for performance.
+Lynton Talbot is an independent curator based in London, working collaboratively with artists to produce text, exhibitions and live events.

-Together with Hana Noorali, he has started project spaces in both London and Berlin and has curated exhibitions in commercial galleries, public institutions and project spaces across London and internationally.
+Together with Hana Noorali, he started non-profit galleries in both London and Berlin and has curated exhibitions in commercial galleries, public institutions and project spaces across London and internationally.

 Recent exhibitions include Am Nuden Da: RETROSPECTIVE at Chelsea Space, London in April 2017 and ‘The boys the girls and the political’, an exhibition of 10 international, emerging artists at Lisson Gallery, London in July 2015.

 Currently, Talbot is a collaborative participant in an itinerant project with artist Cally Spooner called OFFSHORE.

 OFFSHORE has taken place at NTU CCA Singapore, Stanley Picker Gallery (Kingston) in collaboration with CREMP (Centre for Research in European Modern Philosophy), Playground Festival at STUK Kunstencentrum and M-Museum (Leuven, Belgium), Bilbao BAD Festival, La Fundición (Spain), the Centre for National Dance (Paris), The Swiss Institute (New York), Serpentine Gallery and Whitechapel Gallery (both London).